-For enterprise edition users, these can be stored in an external identity sources such as OKTA, Active Directory, OneLogin, G Suite, or OIDC.
+For Enterprise edition users, these can be stored in an external identity source such as OKTA, Active Directory, OneLogin, G Suite, or OIDC.
 Read the Enterprise Guide to learn more.

 Teleport supports two types of user accounts: Local Users and External Users.

 Local users are created and stored in Teleport's own identity storage in the Auth Server.